Do you often reject compliments directly or indirectly?

 Sometimes, we assume people are being sarcastic.
 Well, while sarcasm exists, there is a greater possibility that you are battling a bigger devil called “imposter syndrome.”

-If you struggle with and want to overcome imposter syndrome, this blog post contains 6 helpful tips and 55 positive affirmations for imposter syndrome and 6 helpful tips to manage this challenge.
+If you struggle with and want to overcome imposter syndrome, this blog post contains 55 positive affirmations for imposter syndrome and 6 helpful tips to manage this challenge.

 What Is Imposter Syndrome?

 Imposter syndrome is simply the belief or feeling that you are not as capable or efficient as people say you are.

 Many of us actively fight this inbuilt distrust in ourselves and want an end to it.